|

 tapes.

-- DOCUMENT
+DOCUMENT AND

-COLLECTION
+ARTIFACT COLLECTION

-- Selecting
+Selecting type

-type of document
+of document or

-- personal
+personal

 documents

-- official
+official

 documents

-- objects
+objects

-- erosion
+erosion measures

-- Analyzing
+Analyzing and

-and interpreting
+interpreting

 documents and